US stocks close higher as choppy trading persists, oil slips

 AP Business Writers

-Technology stocks accounted for a big share of the gains in the benchmark S&P 500, along with communication companies.
+Technology stocks accounted for the biggest share by far of the gains in the S&P 500, followed closely by communication companies.
 Many Big Tech companies have outsized values that tend to sway the broader market in either direction.
-Chipmaker Nvidia rose 9% and Facebook parent, Meta, rose 2.2%.
+Chipmaker Nvidia vaulted 9.8% for the biggest gain in the S&P 500.
+Facebook parent, Meta, rose 2.9%.

 Health care stocks also had some of the strongest gains.
 Insurers UnitedHealth Group rose 2% and Anthem gained 2.5%.

-Investors around the world were watching to see the outcome of the meetings of NATO and a European leaders summit Thursday.
+Investors around the world had their eye on NATO and European leaders, which held a summit Thursday.
 G-7 nations are restricting the Russian Central Bank’s use of gold in transactions and the U.S. announced new sanctions against Russian individuals and entities.

 Dozens of nations, including the U.S. and much of Europe, say they’re united in seeking to “radically” reduce imports of Russian oil and gas.